khadersyed/azure-copy-snapshots/README.md

   update their sizes etc., into the same elasticsearch index
 * And that's basically it

-Remember to test your backups, folks!!
+Remember to test the restoration of your backups, folks!!